Many or all companies we feature compensate us. Compensation and editorial

 research influence how products appear on a page.

 You can get student loans as a non-degree-seeking student, but your options are more limited.
 Federal aid is usually reserved for students pursuing a certificate or degree, but some certificate and career-training programs still qualify.
-If federal aid isn’t available, private lenders may offer loans for trade school, coding boot camps, or other non-degree programs.

 Yes.
 Some certificate programs, trade schools, and career-training programs qualify for federal student loans.

-Best student loans for non-degree students
+Best student loans for non-degree-seeking students

 Some federal aid may be available for certificate programs, but many students rely on private lenders that offer loans for career training, trade school, or non-degree programs.